Luca Guadagnino's unrealized projects: Scotty Bowers biopic

 In July 2020, a narrative feature biopic about Hollywood hustler Scotty Bowers was announced to be in development at Searchlight Pictures, based on the 2017 documentary Scotty and the Secret History of Hollywood which the rights had been acquired for the year prior.
 Guadagnino was hired to direct the adaptation, with Seth Rogen and Evan Goldberg writing the script.
 That September, Guadagnino told Kyle Buchanan of The New York Times that he had been approached about the project a couple years prior but stressed that "it should be a comedy, a really great comedy."
 As a result, the first writers he tasked with the script were Goldberg and Rogan, feeling they would both properly understand Bowers' "generosity and nonjudgementalness" as a person.
 Guadagnino viewed Bowers as a "beautifully paradoxical" figure, akin to Chauncey Gardiner, Peter Sellers' character from Being There.

 Untitled Frank Ocean music video

 In August 2020, Guadagnino told Kyle Buchanan of The New York Times that he'd recently worked with Frank Ocean on a secret project, which was likely hamstrung as result of the COVID-19 pandemic.
 "We were collaborating on a music video that never happened," he said.

+Spring Awakening

+When asked during an October 2020 interview for The Playlist if he had ever considered directing a musical, Guadagnino answered "many times"; and went on to add that he had discussed with Steven Sater the possibility of bringing to screen his musical Spring Awakening.